Sonic Generations (PlayStation 3, Xbox 360, Windows)

 PAMxx_Dummy_A_wav.aax through PAMxx_Dummy_M_wav.aax

 An unused White World HUB theme, which sounds like the Green Hill Zone HUB theme but played with the instruments from White World's HUB theme.

 Environment Map Secret

-The environment map for Planet Wisp is actually made of screenshots made with the team's dev program, either due to ingenuity or laziness.
+The environment map for Planet Wisp is actually made of screenshots from the game itself.
 The six parts of the image, which are assembled together to form a cube, all show Sonic running through the air in a nondescript location in Planet Wisp.
 Just below his feet is a ball made of red wires, which indicates the use of a 3D rotation tool.
-To further demonstrate the team's ingenuity/laziness, the last two sides are duplicates of the first two.
+The last two sides are duplicates of the first two.